 Grade 5-7 Guidance/School Counselor

-The 2013-2014 FRCS School Profile is a summary of our school programming.
+FRCS 2015-2016 School Profile is a summary of our school programming.

 Get organized!! – Download your important College Documents Here!

-- For additional information contact Mr. Elsner at Delsner@foxboroughrcs.org
+For additional information contact Mr. Elsner at email@example.com or Ms. Fagan at firstname.lastname@example.org

-- Students and Parents/Guardians – Start the year off strong!
-Set up times to meet with teachers.
+- Students – Start the year off strong!
+Set up times to meet with teachers if you need extra help.

 - Make an appointment to see your guidance/school counselor to talk about study skills, course planning, social supports, activities, career exploration, or any other question you have about being a student.